kimken147/typescrip-example/README.md

 * Button
 * Ariticle
 All news of page.
 Can change its styles in each modules.
 * PopupList
 A public list that attach to a component or DOM, ex: dropdown
 * Slider

 ## Pages
 ### Home
 there is only one page in this project.
 When route to the other category of news, it only re-render essential parts of dom.
-I module its structure to three components:
+I module its structure to three components

-    - header
+* header
 Control navigation.
 It can scroll or drag in mobile mode.
-    - container
+* container
 Present corresponding news of category and public news list.
 I use react-lazyload on images let the efficacy of loading will be raise.

 ## RWD design
 Every components in this project will change its styles to mobile styles if the screen width is less than 1024px